 - Issuance of Green bonds enhances the reputation of the issuer as an organization or firm which is committed to helping address environmental challenges.
-With environmental impacts of businesses grabbing more and more negative light such a bond helps in showcasing the will and inclination of the firm to act for environmental protection.
+With the environmental impacts of businesses grabbing more and more negative light, such a bond helps in showcasing the will and inclination of the firm to act for environmental protection.

 - Providing access to a certain set of investors who only invest in environmental projects.
-Such investors have grown in number and so has the pool of funds earmarked for such investments.
+Such investors have grown in number, and so has the pool of funds earmarked for such investments.
 These bonds are particularly exciting for such a set of investors.

 - Helps in achieving green mandates such as the likes of UN’s Principle for Responsible Investment (PRI)

-- Overall such a bond also acts as a catalyst in the development of the local Financial Markets which can help funding projects beyond environmental focussed projects.
+- Overall, such a bond also acts as a catalyst in the development of the local Financial Markets, which can help funding projects beyond environmental focussed projects.

-- It usually tends to find the end-use of the raised capital in Emerging Markets (EM) while the raised money is primarily from investors based out of developed nations.
+- It usually tends to find the end-use of the raised capital in Emerging Markets (EM), while the raised money is primarily from investors based out of developed nations.
 Thus, the funding gap in EMs is addressed to a certain extent.